CYMODEV/Candy-and-Sweets-Economy-Platform-/README.md

 Investor Funding

-We are currently raising a $5M Seed Round to accelerate platform development and commercialization.
+We are currently raising a $5M Seed Round to accelerate platform development and commercialization. investment    candykid.cb.id
 Use of Funds:

 • 40% Product Development: Wallet, Index Engine, gamified learning modules, smart contract audits